Rental Guides · Last updated 2 June 2026

 What notice do I need to give before moving out?

 This depends on your contract.
 For room rentals not covered by the LAU, the agreed notice period in your contract applies.
-A common arrangement is 30 days notice, but check what you've signed.
-If there's no written contract, try to give at least a month as a courtesy and to help with getting your deposit back without disputes.
+A common arrangement is 30 days notice, but check what you have signed.
+If there is no written contract, try to give at least a month as a courtesy and to help with getting your deposit back without disputes.

 Is it common to share with people who work in Gibraltar?